 Epidemiology of Gastroparesis

-Due to the non-specifity of the symptoms it is difficult to know exactly the prevalence of gastroparesis in the USA.
+Due to the non-specificity of the symptoms, it is difficult to know exactly the prevalence of gastroparesis in the USA.
 Some studies put the incidence of gastroparesis at 2.5 per 100,000 for men and 9.6 per 100,000 for women.

 In another approach to study the prevalence of gastroparesis, few studies tried to focus on specific populations that are known to have an increased risk of gastrointestinal symptoms.